minimo-io/braaay-front-site/braaay-tailwind-base/README.md

 ## To Do

 -   Glide carrousel is still sub-optimal (uses a placeholder that is fixed), why not use srcset for the placeholder and THEN conditionally load the image?
--   Secondary Menu: Some of the impotant icons do not exist in the default Font-awesome 4 and they did in the Uncode icons.
+-   Secondary Menu: Some of the important icons do not exist in the default Font-awesome 4 and they did in the Uncode icons.
+Maybe use a newer fontawesome class or other alternative?